Elements of Our Classroom

 Stonebridge uses the Everyday Math series of math textbooks.
 Everyday Math is designed differently from other math textbooks.
 It uses a spiral design in its curriculum.
 Kindergarteners will learn what is generally taught in both kindergarten and first grade.
 First grade then becomes mostly a review of the material that gives it deeper understanding.
 Second grade introduces concepts that are generally taught in second and third grade.
 Third grade becomes a review, and it continues in this pattern.

-I will be using Everyday Math with fourth and fifth grade this year.
-Sixth and Seventh grade (or Intermediate Math) will be using Prentice Hall's Mathematics program which is aligned with Common Core standards.
+I will be using Everyday Math with fourth, fifth, sixth, and seventh grades this year.
+Everyday Math is aligned to Common Core standards and promotes conceptual knowledge of math skills.
 Eighth grade will be taking Algebra for high school credit.
-Eighth graders that pass my algebra course will be ready for Algebra II when they go on to highschool.
+Eighth graders that pass my algebra course will be ready for Algebra II when they go on to high school.

 Students in fourth through eighth grade will study science with textbooks, worksheets, and quizzes, but most importantly through hands-on labs and inquiry-based learning.
 Students will spend two afternoons each week in the lab working individually, with a partner, or in a group.
 Most of the labs will be inquiry-based.
 This means the students will design experiments to answer questions, test hypotheses, or make models.
 Students will be required to use evidence from the labs to support their conclusions.
 These labs will allow the students to conceptualize many of the facts we'll be reading about in the textbook, but the best part is that the students will have to think scientifically and logically to solve problems and to gain knowledge.